 How Long Does Cocaine Stay in Your System?

-Breaking Down Metabolites
+Breaking Down Cocaine Metabolites

 Most drug tests will be able to detect its presence for about two or three days after using the drug.
 However, those who have used cocaine chronically will have higher than average drug levels, and the metabolites stay in the body for longer than normal periods.
 This is due in part to the overwhelming accumulation of amounts of cocaine throughout their system.
 For heavy users, a standard drug test can pick up both the cocaine use and the metabolites for up to two weeks.
-So it becomes harder to hide any use from a drug screen.
+So in active addiction, it becomes harder to hide any cocaine use from a drug screen.

-The General Timelines For Cocaine Leaving The Body
+General Timelines For Cocaine Leaving The Body

 - The amount of cocaine used.